-NNYA participates in Christmas Bird Counts (CBC), a citizen science project organized by the National Audubon Society.
+Northern New York Audubon participates in Christmas Bird Counts (CBC), a citizen science project organized by the National Audubon Society.
 From December 14 through January 5 volunteers across the country help get a snap shot of the bird population.
 The first CBC was in 1900 and was the idea of ornithologist Frank Chapman.
 There were 25 counts done that first year.
 In recent years the number of counts has been over 1,800.
 Six circles are in the Northern New York region and we encourage members and non-members alike to participate in the Christmas Bird Counts.
 No experience is necessary and it is a great way to get out and enjoy the outdoors during the holidays.
-Contact one of the Christmas Bird Countcompilers below to participate in this year’s count.
+For more information, view our CBC FAQ’s below.

-Sunday, December 18th.
-The count circle is centered on Route 9 just south of the entrance to the former Plattsburgh Air Base.
-As the participants in this count do not meet before dispersing to their territories, to arrange for a territory contact Michael B. Burgess @ (518) 564-5277 email@example.com.
+Details: The count circle is centered on Route 9 just south of the entrance to the former Plattsburgh Air Base.
+Participants in this count do not meet before dispersing to their territories.
+Please ensure you arrange for participation with the compiler in advance.

 Saranac Lake, NY

-Sunday, January 1st.
-What a great way to start the new year!
-This will be the 61st year of this count, which is centered in Ray Brook and includes the villages of Lake Placid, Saranac Lake, and Bloomingdale.
-Interested potential participants should email or call Larry Master (email@example.com, (518) 645-1545) to indicate their availability to participate in this year’s count.
-New participants are welcome and past participants should indicate your willingness to cover the same territory they have covered in the past, or interest in covering a different territory.
-Shortly before count day a list of territories and maps, based on responses to this announcement and telephone conversations, will be emailed to participants.
-A count compilation and dinner get-together will be held from 4-7 pm at a location to be announced.
+Details: Centered in Ray Brook, this count includes the villages of Lake Placid, Saranac Lake, and Bloomingdale.
+New participants are welcome and past participants should indicate your willingness to cover the same territory as the past, or interest in covering a different territory.
+Shortly before count day a list of territories and maps, based on confirmed participation, will be emailed.
+A count compilation and dinner get-together at the Red Fox restaurant will be held post count.

 Phone: (315) 386-2482